isomerpages/mlaw-corp/news/speeches/_posts/2014-05-19-Closing-Remarks-by-Senior-Minister-of-State-for-Law-Ms-Indranee-Rajah-SC-at-the-Family-Justice-Seminar.md

 ---
-layout: post
-title: Closing Remarks by Senior Minister of State for Law Ms Indranee Rajah SC at the Family Justice Seminar
+title: 'Closing Remarks by Senior Minister of State for Law Ms Indranee Rajah SC at the Family Justice Seminar'
 permalink: /news/speeches/closing-remarks-by-sms-at-family-justice-seminar
 breadcrumb: Speeches
-collection_name: news

 ---

 19 May 2014 Posted in [Speeches](/news/speeches)